Canine Light Therapy Helps with Dog Arthritis and Joint Pain

 Use Canine Light Therapy pads at home; it simply can't be more convenient.
 There is no need to load your dog into the car, drive to the laser treatment, wait your turn, pay for the treatment, load your dog back in the car and drive home.
 Just use your Canine Light Therapy pad at home where your dog is more relaxed, more comfortable, and you can avoid the extra stress on the joints caused by getting in and out of the car.

 Canine Light Therapy pads are very powerful but very safe.
 You do NOT need safety goggles or special training that you would need with lasers.
 An improperly used laser can damage tissue or delay the healing process in what is called the "laser inhibition response".
 Canine Light Therapy pads will not damage tissue and there is NO risk of the "laser inhibition response".

-You love your dog because it is part of your family.
+Your dog is part of your family.
 No one wants to see loved ones suffering or in pain.
-Start giving your dog relief and order your Canine Light Therapy pad today.
+Start giving your dog relief in the comfort of your own home and order your Canine Light Therapy pad today.